History of autism: Refrigerator mother theory

 The refrigerator mother theory emerged in 1948 as an accepted explanation for autism.
 A Time magazine article from late April that year entitled "Medicine: Frosted Children" was based on a recent talk by Leo Kanner, which circulated his view that autistic behaviours may stem from the emotional frigidity, lack of warmth, and cold, distant, rejecting demeanour of a child's mother.
 The paper behind this talk was published in 1949.

 Parents of children with an ASD experienced blame, guilt and self-doubt, especially as the theory was embraced by the medical establishment and went largely unchallenged into the mid-1960s.
 Kanner himself eventually rejected the theory.

 British psychiatrist John Bowlby's 1951 paper and monograph on maternal deprivation, and Austrian-American psychologist Bruno Bettelheim's 1967 book The empty fortress reinforced the concept.

 In France, it was championed by psychoanalyst and psychiatrist Françoise Dolto.
 (Psychoanalysts in France have maintained the currency of the theory in that country into the mid-2020s.)

-Austrian-British psychologist Anna Freud and British psychologist Sophie Dann published a paper in 1951 that found that the extreme conditions of deprivation of affection of the Nazi concentration camps did not induce autistic pathology in children.
+Austrian-British psychologist Anna Freud and German-British psychologist Sophie Dann published a paper in 1951 that found that the extreme conditions of deprivation of affection of the Nazi concentration camps did not induce autistic pathology in children.
 This was later used as an argument against the refrigerator mother theory.